Our Story

 In 2011, Kenneth left Baker and joined a mid-sized ERP and business process consulting firm.
 That is where he met David Dozer.

 They became fast friends because they shared the same passion for helping manufacturing companies untangle broken processes.
-Separately, they traveled across North America working with manufacturing companies trying to scale using spreadsheets, email, and ERP tools that were never designed for bid-to-build workflows.
+Separately, they traveled across North America working with manufacturers trying to scale using spreadsheets, email, and ERP tools that were never designed for bid-to-build workflows.

 Different industries.
 Different company sizes.
 The same problems repeated everywhere.